From futuristic malls to quaint neighbourhoods, worlds of new retail experiences await adventurous shoppers in Singapore.

 Before you leave, be sure to pay a visit to Design Orchard.
 More than just a shopping mall, this haven of local retail champions Singapore’s finest fashion designers, craftsmen and artisans.

 2pm to 4pm

-Fans of classic craftmanship can take a quick stroll over to Kampong Gelam, which boasts a trove of traditional artisanal wares.
-You’ll find bespoke perfumes at Jamal Kazura Aromatics, handwoven baskets at Rishi Handicrafts and gorgeous antiques at the Malay Art Gallery.
+If you’re in hunting for traditional wares and old-world craftmanship, you’ll find bespoke perfumes at Jamal Kazura Aromatics, handwoven baskets at Rishi Handicrafts and gorgeous antiques at the Malay Art Gallery.

 4pm to 7pm

-Continue your shopping spree at Raffles Hotel Arcade for enchanting souvenirs from Raffles Boutique and exquisite jewellery from Elliot & Carmen, or drop by Funan to peruse electronics from labels like Audio Technica and Bose.
+Continue your shopping spree at Raffles Hotel Arcade, where you’ll find enchanting souvenirs from Raffles Boutique and exquisite jewellery from Elliot & Carmen.

 If you’re looking to pamper yourself with a world-class meal, the mall houses a range of restaurants by some of the world’s most famous chefs.
 Indulge in Western fare at Gordon Ramsay’s Bread Street Kitchen, sate your carnivorous cravings at CUT by Wolfgang Puck or indulge in Michelin-starred Japanese fare at Waku Ghin.

 Round off your trip with a visit to Jewel Changi Airport.
 A ten-storey nexus that fuses breath-taking spaces with world-class shopping, this scintillating destination turns Changi Airport into a tourist destination in its own right.

 Snap a shot of the 40-metre tall Rain Vortex—the world’s largest indoor waterfall—and take a breather amidst the greenery of the Forest Valley before you continue your shopping spree.